 To request content from all available locales simple exclude the ContentLocale filter.

 API versions less than or equal to 5.1 do not return all content be default.
-See the changelogs for more details.
+Latest api version is 5.4 .

 Appendix